-Peak Braking Power (Pb) cannot exceed 549 watts for the SV160E2 units.
-This limit is based on the absolute peak current and absolute peak torque ratings of the SV160E2 units.
-Exceeding 549 watts may force the drive into current limit and cause a loss of motion control.
-If the calculated peak braking power exceeds 549 watts, increase the deceleration time, or change the gear ratio to decrease the reflected load inertia.
+WARNING Peak Braking Power (Pb) cannot exceed the Regenerative Power Capability (P_R) calculated in step 1.
+Exceeding the Regenerative Power Capability may force the drive into current limit and cause a loss of motion control.
+If the calculated peak braking power exceeds this limit do one or more of the following: